 Eight years.
 How could so much time have gone past already?
 Eight years since Sam had first met a young choir director named Gil Hart.
-Sam himself had only been a college freshman then.
-He had known practically nothing about love, or hurt.
+Sam himself had only been a college freshman.
+He hadn't learned, yet, how fast and how drastically the world could change.

 Now he did not want to go over to the open door.
-Both of his feet felt like they had been mired in concrete.
+His feet felt like they had been mired in concrete.

 He could turn around.
 He could leave right now.
-Gil didn't know he was here: Sam hadn't told him he was planning to come by.
-Sam could go back to his empty apartment, and then when he got to Richmond tomorrow he could pick up the phone and tell Gil guess what, he had an orchestra of his own, not much of one, but it was a start, right?
-They could both pretend he had called Gil at home and they were chatting the way any two friends would.
+Gil didn't know he was here, because Sam hadn't told him he was planning to come by.
+Sam could go back to his empty apartment, and then when he got to Richmond tomorrow, he could pick up the phone and tell Gil guess what, he had an orchestra of his own, not much of one, but it was a start, right?
+They could both pretend he had called Gil at home, and they were chatting the way any two friends would.